Ringrev/rustiki/README.md

 The MoonZoon framework has some discussion on deploying standalone Zoon apps in [their documentation](https://github.com/MoonZoon/MoonZoon/blob/main/docs/frontend.md).
 The Rustiki team has been able to deploy an instance of Rustiki in a Docker container on DigitalOcean, but experienced issues regarding the connection between frontend and backend, which remain unsolved.
-The Dockerfile used by the team can be found on the branch feature_deploy if anyone wants to try it out.
+The Dockerfile used by the team can be found on the branch feature_docker if anyone wants to try it out.